IgorSamoylov/BigNumbersFactorial/README.md

 # BigNumbersFactorial
 This program implements factorial calculation for a very big numbers.
-For this purpose was made short C++ library for mathematical operations with any length Big Integer numbers.
+For this purpose was made short C++ library for mathematical operations with long length Big Integer numbers.